kcolford/uwaterloo-addcourse/README.rst

 ===================

 This python package allows one to easily interact with the University of Waterloo's QUEST_ system to easily add a course.
+It does so by continuously querying the QUEST_ servers to add you into the given course until it succeeds.

 Install
 =======

+There are currently two resources from which you can install UWaterloo
+AddCourse: the first is directly from the repository and the second is from PyPi_.

 The Repository_
 ---------------